What You Should Know About Telemetry in Networking?

 Why Choose Telemetry for Network Monitoring?

-As software-defined networking (SDN) scales up, the demand for carrying more services grows, and users require more advanced intelligent SDN operations and maintenance (O&M).
-This necessitates monitoring data with higher precision sampling intervals to efficiently detect and adjust microburst traffic.
-Additionally, the monitoring process must minimally impact device functions and performance to enhance device and network utilization.
+As software-defined networking (SDN) expands, the need for handling more services and advanced intelligent SDN operations and maintenance (O&M) increases.
+This drives the need for more precise monitoring with higher sampling intervals to detect and manage microburst traffic efficiently.
+Additionally, the monitoring process must minimize the impact on device performance to optimize overall network utilization.

-Conventional network monitoring methods, such as Simple Network Management Protocol (SNMP) Get and command line interface (CLI), are inefficient and fail to meet user requirements due to several drawbacks:
+Traditional network monitoring methods, like Simple Network Management Protocol (SNMP) Get and command line interface (CLI), face several limitations:

 Item | Telemetry | SNMP Get | SNMP Trap | CLI | Syslog |